dat-ecosystem-archive/book/src/ch01-03-bitfield.md

 Looking at a byte and looking at a bit is the same cost in a computer.
 You want to optimize for getting the most information possible when looking at a byte.

-Therefore in order get the most performance out of our structure, we want to construct our tree using bytes instead of pairs of bits.
+Therefore in order to get the most performance out of our structure, we want to construct our tree using bytes instead of pairs of bits.

 Consider the following scheme.
 Given two bytes: `A` `B`.
 Take each of them, and